ababrams/Digital-Image-Processing-Project-5/README.md

 It can be ran through Eclipse with Lomo.java holding the main class for configuration.
 If it doesn't already, eclipse needs opencv added as a User Library.

 Program requires a file path argument for the input image.
+This program is calibrated for larger images.
+It is recommended to use the images provided in the image folder.
+If other images are used, they will be automatcially resized to half their original size.
 Running through command line.

 cd to src file where Lomo.java is located